Topic Hub

 When should I use RAG vs fine-tuning?

 Use RAG when you need the model to access frequently changing data, cite specific sources, or work with large document collections.
-Use fine-tuning when you need to change the model's behavior, tone, or output format, or when working with specialized domain terminology.
+Use fine-tuning when you need to change the model's behavior, tone, or output format.
 Many production systems combine both approaches.

 Which vector database is best for production RAG?